 The medication is sold under prescription with brand names such as Eligard, Lupron, Lupron Depot, Lupron Depot-Gyn, Lupron Depot-Ped.
 The generic name is Leuprolide and the manufacturer Abbott Labs was granted patent protection in 1989 and 1995 for varying formulations and uses.
 Most drugs are provided patent rights for eighteen years, meaning the prices paid may dramatically drop when generic versions can be legally sold beginning in 2013.

-In the meantime there are other drugs with similar formulations and uses that you might consider.
-Contrast the benefits and prices of Lupron versus Ganirelx to find the alternative that better suits your budget.
+In the meantime, there are other drugs with similar formulations and uses that you might consider.
+Contrast the benefits and prices of Lupron versus Ganirelix to find the alternative that better suits your budget.

 Hidden Expenses of Lupron: Side Effects